 It’s Normal to Feel Uncomfortable

-Many people feel uncomfortable bringing up their adoption plans to their employer.
-So if you feel this way, you’re not alone!
+Many people feel uncomfortable bringing up their adoption plans with their employer.
+If you feel this way, you’re not alone!
 You might worry that once you bring up the process, you will get a barrage of questions you are not yet ready or willing to answer.

 In order to bring up adoption, you may have to set forth some boundaries.
 If somebody asks you how the adoption is going, you may have a pre-determined script in mind.